jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

     (ii) any longer period required for the purposes of section 65(1)(a) or for giving effect to an order under section 65(3); or
   (b) any corrections prison designated for the purpose by the chief executive.
 (4) Subsections (1) to (3) are subject to the provisions of this Act and any other enactment.
-(5) In this section, maximum period of detention, in relation to any prisoner, means—a period of detention not exceeding 14 days after the date on which the Visiting Justice authorises that extended period of detention in a police jail.
-  (a) a period of detention not exceeding 7 days; or (b) if the chief executive considers that there is a shortage of accommodation in corrections prisons in the relevant area, or that the safety of the prisoner is in danger, one period of detention not exceeding 14 days after the date on which the chief executive authorises that extended period of detention in a police jail; or
+(5) In this section, maximum period of detention, in relation to any prisoner, means— (a) a period of detention not exceeding 7 days; or (b) if the chief executive considers that there is a shortage of accommodation in corrections prisons in the relevant area, or that the safety of the prisoner is in danger, one period of detention not exceeding 14 days after the date on which the chief executive authorises that extended period of detention in a police jail; or
-  (c) if a Visiting Justice is satisfied, on application by the chief executive after the chief executive has given an authorisation under paragraph (b), that—
+  (c) if a Visiting Justice is satisfied, on application by the chief executive after the chief executive has given an authorisation under paragraph (b), that—a period of detention not exceeding 14 days after the date on which the Visiting Justice authorises that extended period of detention in a police jail.
     (i) there is a shortage of accommodation in corrections prisons in the relevant area or that the safety of the prisoner is in danger; and
     (ii) a further period of detention in a police jail that extends beyond the period authorised under paragraph (b) is justified,—
 (6) The chief executive must consult with the Commissioner of Police before exercising the power conferred by subsection (5)(b).